What is a flexible nasal endoscopy?

 Risks

 Flexible endoscopy is a very safe procedure for both children and adults.
-In children the procedure may trigger breathe-holding attacks so the procedure should be performed in an environment with nursing staff and equipment to help with breathing.
+In children, it can sometimes trigger breath-holding attacks, so the procedure is done in a safe setting with staff and equipment to support breathing if needed.

 The nose may be uncomfortable and you may feel the sensation of something in your throat.
-The procedure may cause your eyes to water.
-The procedure may trigger a cough.
-Occasionally, patients may experience a nose bleed after the procedure.
+The procedure may cause your eyes to water, make you cough, or give a slight nosebleed.

-If local anaesthetic is used, it may be put in to your nose 10 minutes before the procedure.
+If local anaesthetic is used, it may be sprayed in to your nose 10 minutes before the procedure.

 Frequently Asked Questions